goonca/goonca-rn-stitch-mongodb-sdk/README.md

 ```
 Create or update an object.
 if the object received has the property id it will be updated
-otherwise a new Object will be created
+otherwise a new Object will be created.

 parameters:

 |Name  |Description  |
 |--|--|
 |obj  | Object to be created/updated |